RViMLab/vrviz/README.md

 Features
 --------
  - The default RViz 1m grid
- - Scaling the VR world relative to the ROS world (currently fixed at startup)
+ - Scaling the VR world relative to the ROS world (currently set by rosparam at startup)
  - Loading a robot model from the parameter server with `load_robot:=true`
  - Visualizing TF's (currently only TF's that have been referenced somewhere)
  - Visualizing PointCloud2 messages (currently expecting color)
  - Visualizing stereo pair image (currently expects one side-by-side image)
+ - Visualizing visualization messages (currently expecting cube, sphere, cylinder or text)

 Limitations
 -----------
- - The code is very much a work in progress, and many features are partially or incorrectly implemented.
+ - The code is very much a work in progress, and many features are partially or inefficiently implemented.
  - The [SteamVR support for Ubuntu](https://github.com/ValveSoftware/SteamVR-for-Linux) is still in Beta, so be careful.
- - Running this code has been known to freeze computers for a few seconds or more, don't run with unsaved files open.

 Vulkan
 ------
 As much as possible, the code has been created to keep the opengl specific things separate in order to allow building either with vulkan or opengl (based on the fact that the `open_vr` examples of opengl and vulkan, which this was built from, are very similar).
 However, while the vulkan executable (`vrviz_vk`) builds and links, it does NOT have any real functionality to speak of, and would require some work to bring up to the level of `vrviz_gl`.
+It is currently commented out of the CMakeLists and does not build.